Milan-San Remo - March 17

 The early part of the race takes place near Belgium's North Sea coast line, which means high winds often shatters the peloton into bits.

-Nevertheless the race will retain its status as one of the most loved and eagerly anticipated of the season and remains Belgium’s premier Monument.
+The race has retained its status as one of the most loved and eagerly anticipated of the season and remains Belgium’s premier Monument.
 The Tour of Flanders traditionally attracts the best riders in the world to the start line, but riders of other nationalities are always fighting the home team here.
 The race is a national emblem in Belgium and the host country’s riders have won almost seven times more titles here than any other nation.
-Tom Boonen, who has been in fine early season form, is sure to make a bold bid to continue that dominance, provided he gets to grips with the changes to the course.
+Last year Tom Boonen edged out Filippo Pozzato and Alessandro Ballan in three-man sprint finish.

 2012 Tour of Flanders race report | 2012 Tour of Flanders photos | 2011 Tour of Flanders | 2010 Tour of Flanders | Previous winners